filefoxper/airma/docs/react-effect/concepts.md

 * error - Last failed promise rejection.
 It can be overrided to be `undefined` by a next promise resolving, or be overrided by a next failed promise rejection.
 * isFetching - When the promise callback is launched, it turns to be `true`.
 When the promise returned by callback is resolved or rejected, it turns to be `false`.
 * isError - Use a `undefined error` field value to estimate if the query promise is rejected is incredible.
 It is much better to use `isError` to estimate if the last promise is rejected.
 * loaded - It shows if the data had been resolved yet.
 If it is `true`, that means there is at least one successful promise happened.
+(Be careful, if you have set `defaultData` in config, it should always be `true`)
+* sessionLoaded - It shows if the data had been resolved yet.
+If it is `true`, that means there is at least one successful promise happened.
 * abandon - It marks if a promise result should be set into state.
 It should always be `false` in state.
 It is more useful in a strategy setting.
 * triggerType - It is `undefined` before callback launched.
 It has 3 types: `mount`, `update`, `manual`.
 And you can use it to learn how the current state is generated.
+* variables - It is a variables array which generates the current session result.

 Example for state: